-Confidence can be interpreted a number of ways, from the use of large scale and less conventional media to the development of a style or simply the ability to convey ideas visually.
-'Confidence' in the ability to explain the work was often evident in candidates with fairly weak technical skills and ideas.
-Inventiveness in the use of unconventional media, and less obvious forms of expression was evident quite a lot this year.
+Confidence can be interpreted in a number of ways, from the use of large-scale and less conventional media to the development of a style or simply the ability to convey ideas visually.
+'Confidence' in the ability to explain the work was often evident in candidates with fairly weak technical skills and ideas, but this is not what the examiners are really looking for.
+Inventiveness in the use of unconventional media and less obvious forms of expression was evident quite often this session.